 Some sixty families lived in the community.
 The houses were almost all company owned and rented to employees.
 The last six houses on the east side of the main road (called Forestry Road at the time) and three houses on Bear Lake Road south of the church were privately built.
 The company took care of maintenance of streets, houses, hall and church; also rentals of the hall and church.
 There was a water system, both chlorinated and fluoridated, and a sewage system that served the whole village.

-The mill continued operating until August 6, 1968 when because of a dwindling timber supply it closed.
+The mill continued operating until August 6, 1968 when, because of a dwindling timber supply, it closed.
 Approximately 50 men were laid off reducing the mill employees to 200.
 The gang mill and barker mill were to be phased out by mid September and then after a clean-up the mill would shut down.
 The mill itself was destroyed in a fire in 1970.

 Despite doom and gloom reports that Mesachie Lake village would disappear, the spirit that Carlton Stone brought to it has remained in the residents today and the community continues to thrive.

 Legend has it that Mesachie Man was half man and half gorilla and that he had escaped from a sailing vessel that had foundered on the west coast.
 Fact or fiction???
 Many people have claimed to have seen or heard this creature.
 Trevor Green remembers his father telling his about blood-curdling yells and the dreadful evil face with beetling brows and prognathous jaw.
 According to his aunt the creature lived in a cave on Mesachie Mountain.
-She maintained that the Indians were terrified of him and that the women and children would rarely venture from the camp on the shore.
+She maintained that the First Nations people were terrified of him and that the women and children would rarely venture from the camp on the shore.

 In 1943, Mr. Carlton Stone who had a mill at Sahtlam, about five miles form Duncan, found the need to move and expand (see story above), so he picked this spot, beside two small lakes and in the shade of Mesachie Mountain.
-There were many legends woven around this spot and the Indians so named the place because it meant wild, fierce, unpredictable and it was said that the “Devil Fish” lived in the lake.
+There were many legends woven around this spot and the First Nations people so named the place because it meant wild, fierce, unpredictable and it was said that the “Devil Fish” lived in the lake.

 - The Kaatza Station Museum and Archives